cobri/snake-venomics-catalogue/README.md

 # Snake venomics catalogue

-* A web app to display snake venom proteomics data from different studies.
+* A web app to display snake venom proteomics data.
 * This project is part of the 7th cohort of the [Open Life Science Program.](https://openlifesci.org/ols-7)

 ## Project description